Cold Weather Advisory, Wind Advisory, Extreme Cold Warning

 Lauderdale-Colbert-Franklin AL-Lawrence-Limestone-Madison-Morgan-Marshall-Jackson-DeKalb-Cullman-Moore-Lincoln-Franklin TN.

-…COLD WEATHER ADVISORY REMAINS IN EFFECT FROM 11 PM FRIDAY TO NOON CST SUNDAY…
+…COLD WEATHER ADVISORY REMAINS IN EFFECT FROM 11 PM THIS EVENING TO NOON CST SUNDAY…

-* WHAT…Very cold wind chills from 4 below zero to 5 above zero are expected.
+* WHAT…Very cold wind chills from 4 below zero 5 above zero are expected.

-* WHERE…Portions of north central, northeast, and northwest Alabama and southern middle Tennessee.
+* WHERE…All of north Alabama and southern middle Tennessee.

 * IMPACTS…Frostbite and hypothermia will occur if unprotected skin is exposed to these temperatures.